 - He punched a girl in the back of the head – no consequence.

 Unfortunately, this is how treatment facilities work.
 The underlying idea is if you consequence kids, that’s all you’ll ever do and they won’t be able to receive therapy.
 This is true, but on the flip side, what if the “therapy” the kid is receiving in leu of consequences does not help?
 What have they learned?

 I’m sure that’s what J.D. thought too – before he was shot and killed by police.
-He expected them to beg him to calm down, offer him coping skills – and at worse drop him to the ground in a physical restraint.
-I have no doubt that he did not understand the danger of his behavior.
+He expected them to beg him to calm down, offer him coping skills, and at worse drop him to the ground in a physical restraint.
+I have no doubt that J.D. did not understand the danger of his behavior.

-For the safety of our kids, who will someday age-out of residential treatment and into the real world – we must find a balance.
+For the safety of our kids, who will someday age-out of residential treatment and into the real world we must find a balance.
 I don’t pretend to know the answer and there are no quick and easy solutions to this problem.
-Here’s what I do know: Our kids must have effective treatment AND understand that their choices have consequences.
+But here’s what I do know: Our kids must have effective treatment AND understand that their choices have consequences.